Harshit-Rajeev/Online-App/README.md

-# Online-App
-Quiz App: Multiple-choice quiz with automatic scoring and feedback.
-Four questions, navigation buttons, and final score display.
-Built with Python, Tkinter, and ttkbootstrap.
-MIT License.
-Modify and use for your projects!.
+A simple multiple-choice quiz app built with Python, Tkinter, and ttkbootstrap.

+Features

+- 4 questions with multiple-choice answers
+- Automatic scoring and feedback
+- Navigation buttons to move through the quiz
+- Final score display

+Usage

+1. Clone the repository
+2. Install Python 3.x and Tkinter
+3. Run the app using python

+License

+Released under the MIT License.

+Author

+Harshit Rajeev